Understanding high-frequency hearing loss

 “We’re totally on the same page,” the representative concurs.

-This is a funny scenario when you’re watching it play out on television, but not quite so funny when it occurs in your daily life as a result of hearing loss.
+This is a funny scenario when you’re watching it play out on television, but not quite so funny when it occurs in your daily life because of hearing loss.

 Take high-frequency hearing loss, for example.
-Individuals with this condition have trouble hearing sounds in the 2,000 to 8,000 Hertz range.
+People with this condition have trouble hearing sounds in the 2,000 to 8,000 Hertz (Hz) range.
 In speech, this includes consonants such as s, h or f.
 Adults with high-frequency hearing loss may have trouble understanding female voices more than male voices and difficulty hearing birds sing or the high-pitched beeping coming from their microwave oven.
-Speech may seem muffled, especially when using the telephone.
+Speech may seem muffled, especially when using the telephone or in noisy situations.

-When children have high-frequency hearing loss, it can impede their ability to learn speech and language, effecting their ability to learn in school.
+When children have high-frequency hearing loss, it can impede their ability to learn speech and language, affecting their ability to excel in school.

 Regardless of your age, high-frequency hearing loss can affect your quality of life, creating anxiety, depression and social isolation.

 High-frequency hearing loss occurs when the sensory hearing cells in your cochlea die or are damaged.
-These hairs are responsible for translating the noises your ears collect into electrical impulses, which your brain eventually interprets as recognizable sound.
+These hair cells are responsible for translating the sounds your ears collect into electrical impulses, which your brain eventually interprets as recognizable sound.
 High-frequency sounds are perceived in the lower part of the cochlea, while the hair cells that perceive low-frequency sounds are located near the top.
-Because of this, hearing loss typically effects the higher frequencies before it effects the lower frequencies.
+Because of this, hearing loss typically affects the higher frequencies before it affects the lower frequencies.

-Individuals of all ages can be effected by high-frequency hearing loss — and the reasons causing it are just as varied.
+People of all ages can be affected by high-frequency hearing loss — and the reasons causing it are just as varied.

-Diseases: Meniere’s disease, which affects the inner ear, often occurs between the ages of 30-50 and may include hearing loss, tinnitus and sensitivity to loud sounds.
-In children, chronic Otitis Media (commonly known as an ear infection) can lead to hearing loss if it’s untreated.
-If your child has chronic, reoccurring ear infections, please consult a hearing healthcare professional before it affects their speech and language development.
+- Diseases - Meniere’s disease, which affects the inner ear, often occurs between the ages of 30-50 and may include fluctuating hearing loss, tinnitus and vertigo or intense dizziness.
+In children, chronic otitis media (commonly known as an ear infection) can lead to hearing loss if it’s untreated.
+If your child has chronic, recurring ear infections, please consult your pediatrician or an otologist for medical treatment before it affects their speech and language development.

-High-frequency hearing loss isn’t reversible, but in some cases it is preventable.
+High-frequency hearing loss isn’t reversible, but in some cases, it is preventable.
 One of the best prevention techniques is to protect your hearing against exposure to noise – especially noise louder than 85 decibels (dB).
-Keep the volume turned down on your personal electronic devices and wear hearing protection whenever you anticipate being in a noisy environment, such as at the shooting range, when riding snowmobiles, or when attending a rock concert or sporting event.
+Keep the volume turned down on your personal electronic devices and wear hearing protection whenever you anticipate being in a noisy environment, such as at the shooting range, when riding snowmobiles, or when attending a live concert or sporting event.
 Inexpensive ear plugs are available at the local drugstore for occasional use.
 If you regularly engage in very noisy hobbies, consider investing in specialized hearing protection such as noise cancelling headphones or custom-made earmolds which can be purchased through many hearing healthcare professionals.